gergelyk/peepshow/README.rst

     builtins.peep_ = peepshow.peep_
     builtins.show_ = peepshow.show_

-Alternatively let the installer do it for you by installing package like:
+Alternatively let the installer do it for you by installing package like this:

 .. code-block:: bash

 	pip install peepshow --install-option="--add-builtins"

-Note that `pip uninstall peepshow` command will not undo this change.
+Note that ``pip uninstall peepshow`` command will not undo this change.
 You need to do it manually.

 Breakpoint
 ^^^^^^^^^^

-It is also possible to invoke `peep()` as a result of calling built-in function `breakpoint()`.
-To enable such behaviour use `PYTHONBREAKPOINT` system variable:
+It is also possible to invoke ``peep()`` as a result of calling built-in function ``breakpoint()``.
+To enable such behaviour use ``PYTHONBREAKPOINT`` system variable:

 .. code-block:: bash